Welcome to our school.

 From time to time we have vacancies for mid-term entry and start of year entry for other year groups and this is managed by the school office so please phone us to arrange a visit.
 Currently we have Reception and Years 1-3.
 From September 2018 we have years Reception, 1, 2, 3 and 4 open.

 Open days for Reception September 2019 will be on here in September 2018 and you will then be able to book on.

 See below or visit or the Educate Together UK site click here

 Educate Together is an educational charity that already runs 90+ successful primary and secondary schools in Ireland.
-Educate Together schools in Ireland are extremely popular and heavily oversubscribed.
+September 2017 saw the opening of our second school at Somerdale, Keynsham and in September 2018 we are opening Mulberry Park in Bath and Parklands in Locking, Weston-super-Mare.
 Download our What Is An Educate Together School? booklet here.

 What is the school like?

 The school has many similarities with other Primary schools, however it has some key differences.
 The foundation of the school is that children of all social, cultural and religious backgrounds are respected and have equal rights.
 We teach the National Curriculum and alongside it a broad ethical and moral education curriculum.
 The school is child-centred, democratically run and actively encourages parental involvement in all aspects of school life.
 It is the focus on this Learn Together curriculum, the celebration and depth of learning about others and the unique ethical curriculum that sets an Educate Together school apart.

 Currently we have four year groups (Reception, Year 1, Year 2 and Year 3) and are growing with a new reception class each year until we are a full 420 pupil primary school.